La-Nique/Syllabus/README.md

 ## Credits

-Portions of this syllabus are based off the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science & Engineering, University of Florida.
+Portions of this syllabus are based off the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science & Engineering, University of Florida by Steve Thebaut.